-BISS Director.
-He received his MA from Jagiellonian University (Krakow) and PhD from Warsaw University, both in humanities.
-In 2007 - 2012 he lectured at European Humanities University (Vilnius) and in 2012 - 2016 at Lazarski University (Warsaw).
-Besides, he was a guest lecturer at Jagiellonian University, Warsaw University, Wroclaw University, Adam Mickiewicz University in Poznan, Bialystok University, St. Thomas College in Kiev, and Belarusian College in Minsk.
+In the past, he lectured at European Humanities University (Vilnius) and Lazarski University (Warsaw).
+He was a guest lecturer at Jagiellonian University, Warsaw University, Wroclaw University, Adam Mickiewicz University in Poznan and Bialystok University.

-Apart from his mother tongue Belarusian, he speaks Polish, English, Russian, and Lithuanian.
+Apart from his mother tongue Belarusian, he commands Polish, English, Russian, and Lithuanian.

 BISS analyst.
 PhD in Cultural Studies.
-Master degree in Management.
-Board member of the PA Discussion and analytical community “Liberal Club”(Minsk).
+Holds a Master's degree in Management.
+A Board member of the PA Discussion and analytical community “Liberal Club”(Minsk).
 Ambassador of the Press Club Belarus community.

-Since 2016, senior lecturer, and then associate professor of the Belarusian State University of Physical Culture (Department of Social Sciences and Humanities).
+Since 2016 associate professor of the Belarusian State University of Physical Culture (Department of Social Sciences and Humanities).

-Research interests: soft Belarusianization, cultural diplomacy, cultural policy, educational policy, culturology, public administration.
+Research interests: soft Belarusianization, cultural diplomacy, cultural and educational policy, public administration.

-Apart from his mother tongue Belarusian, he speaks Russian and English.
+Apart from his mother tongue Belarusian, he commands Russian and English.

 BISS senior analyst.
-In 1995, he graduated from Belarusian State University (the Faculty of Philosophy and Economics).
-In 1999-2000 he was a fellow scholar at the Institut für Philosophie, Technische Universität zu Berlin.
 In 2001, he received his PhD from St. Petersburg State University.
-From 1998 to 2014 he worked at European Humanities University (Minsk, Vilnius) as a lecturer and the head of the Department of Political Philosophy.
-In 2003-2004 he was a visiting scholar at Albert-Lüdwigs-Universität Freiburg (Germany), and in 2007 at Universität zu Köln (Germany).Apart from working as a BISS analyst, he is an Associate Professor at the Department of Sociology of the National Research University - Higher School of Economics, an expert of the Public Bologna Committee (Minsk, Vilnius), and a member of the Council of the Belarusian Expert Community "Our Opinion" (Minsk, Vilnius).
-He authored more than 80 scientific and popular science works on psychology, the sociology of knowledge as well as scientific, educational and innovation policy.His current interests and expert competencies include education, science, innovation, and human capital.Apart from his mother tongue Russian, he speaks Belarusian, German, and English.Contact: firstname.lastname@example.org
+In the past, he headed the Department of Political Philosophy of European Humanities University (Minsk, Vilnius).
+He was a visiting scholar at a number of German universities: Technische Universität zu Berlin, Albert-Lüdwigs-Universität Freiburg, and Universität zu Köln.Apart from working as a BISS analyst, he is an Associate Professor at the Department of Sociology of the National Research University - Higher School of Economics, an expert of the Public Bologna Committee (Minsk, Vilnius), and a member of the Council of the Belarusian Expert Community "Our Opinion" (Minsk, Vilnius).
+He authored more than 80 scientific and popular science works on psychology, the sociology of knowledge as well as scientific, educational and innovation policy.The area of academic interests: education, science, innovation, and human capital.Apart from his mother tongue Russian, he commands Belarusian, German, and English.Contact: firstname.lastname@example.org

 BISS analyst.
 She holds a master's degree in International Relations from Syracuse University, New York (2016) and a law degree from Belarusian State University (2013).